vunk-lang/vunk-lang/README.md

 For some code examples, have a look at the `vunk-examples` directory (which is also used to test the components of the implementation (lexer, parser, ...)).

-[^1]: One can interface with C ABIs
-[^2]: Errors should happen at compiletime, not at runtime
-[^3]: There should be no sideeffects in the language
-[^4]: Easy to read and write, only few concepts to understand

 ## Language Features